COVID-19 pandemic in Hong Kong: September 2022

 The government made a press release, stating that the #1 most important in its COVID policy is "Not to "lie flat" and to continue to contain the number of confirmed cases, better manage risks and enhance our capability to respond to contingencies in order to prevent the healthcare system from overloading."

 On 8 September 2022, the United States Consulate General for Hong Kong and Macau issued a warning, stating that transit passengers flying through Hong Kong International Airport were subject to temperature screening and quarantine in Hong Kong.
 A day later, the Hong Kong government announced that it would no longer temperature screen outbound and transit passengers for those not going to mainland China.

 December 2022

-The government announced that it would remove rules to curb tourist visits to the island.
+The government announced that it would remove rules to curb tourist visits to Hong Kong.
 The government was also going to stop the usage of the Covid Application LeaveHomeSafe, and instead travelers would only need to show their vaccination records.